 Hargreaves Lansdown is listed on the London Stock Exchange under the ticker symbol LON: HL and is a constituent of the prestigious FTSE 100 Index.

-Hargreaves Lansdown is the largest investment platform in the UK for a good reason.
+Hargreaves Lansdown is the largest investment platform in the UK for a reason.
 This broker essentially offers any type of trading products and trading accounts.
 The range of investment accounts includes a regular share dealing account, a spread betting and CFD trading account, and the Hargreaves Lansdown stocks and shares ISA.
-For private investors, Hargreaves Lansdown provides more shares and funds than any other UK broker so you won’t have to find any tradable assets at another platform.
+For private investors, Hargreaves Lansdown provides more shares and funds than most other UK broker so you won’t have to find any tradable assets at another platform.
 This includes a Spread Betting, CFD, and overseas share dealing accounts.